draobrehtom/fivem-map-editor/README.md

 Before starting to installation, make sure you joined our Discord to get all others required resources.
 Once your download our editor, you will receive the following assets:

-editor2
+- editor2
-fxmaploader
+- fxmaploader

-To run our editor resource, you need of course a FiveM server and MongoDB installation on your host.
+To run editor, you need of course a FiveM server and MongoDB installation on your host.
 MongoDB is used to store players, sessions and maps.
 Locate editor2 and fxmaploader to your /resources/[editor] folder.